Buy your official Boston Red Sox gear from the fenwayfanatics.com Pro Shop - sponsored by Football Fanatics

 Journey Forward Hosts Casino Night and Jason Varitek Spring Training Raffle

 RANDOLPH, MA – The Journey Forward Foundation is putting on an event like no other for one night.
 Journey Forward will be hosting their annual Casino Night at Lombardos.
 The night will consist of popular casino games, an auction with amazing prizes, and food and drinks to be enjoyed by all.
 Tickets for the event are $125.
 The first event, Casino Night, has a ticket that includes $1,000 play money, drink tickets, dinner, and a great evening.
 This event will not only be benefiting a remarkable foundation but allowing people to enjoy giving back.
-For more information regarding the event and to purchase tickets please visit www.journeyforwardevents.org or call 978-749-6700.
+For more information regarding the event and to purchase tickets please call 978-749-6700.

 The second is a raffle that includes a dinner with veteran Red Sox catcher Jason Varitek.
 The raffle closes on Monday, 22 March 2010 at 9:00 AM EDT.
 The winner will receive two (2) tickets to Red Sox Spring Training games in Ft.
 Myers, FL on 27 March and 28 March, dinner for the winner and a guest with Jason Varitek, and $1,500 to put towards traveling expenses during the trip.
 The online raffle will take place at www.netraffle.org; tickets cost $2.00 each and there is a minimum purchase of 5 tickets.
 This gives every fan a chance.